deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 For the curious, we release the Tauri edition as well with each new release since `1.60.0`.

-Thanks to the Tauri developers for making Tauri and Thanks to nlnet for funding the DeltaTauri project.
+Thanks to the Tauri developers for making Tauri and Thanks to NLnet for funding the DeltaTauri project.

 <img src="../assets/logos/logo_nlnet.svg" width="230" style="clear: both; float:right; margin-left:1em;" />